polyadic/funcky/Documentation/src/case-studies/calendar.md

         .Add($"{string.Empty,WidthOfAWeek}");
 ```

-Now we dive into the helper functions.
+Let's dive into our helper functions.
 First we take a look at the name of the month.
 The only noteworthy detail is the very functional mindest seen in the solution to the centering problem.
 It uses a pattern match to fill in the missing spaces: it is not very efficent, but easy to understand.
 The recursion will be very short because our lines are only 21 characters wide.

 ```cs